 Gardening Recommendations and Tips For April

-April is the month where the weather starts to get warmer, and we start to see more insects in the garden.
+April is the month when the weather starts to get warmer, and we start to see more insects in the garden.
 If you’re concerned about insects this month and are looking for organic methods to keep them away, you may want to check out these organic pesticides.
 I find neem oil to be my go-to.
 This is a concentrated version, which you can add to a spray bottle with water.
 It’s also available in a spray bottle.
 It helps with aphids, whiteflies, spider mites, and leaf rollers.
 It also helps control black spots and powdery mildew.

 A favorite vegetable variety of mine to grow this month is Roma II Beans.
 These flat Italian green beans have a great flavor and they’re stringless.
 They make a great vegetable side of almost any meal.